bartekkroczek/al-folio/_posts/2020-06-16-Five-faces-of-complex-numbers.md

 Any other multiplication is just a rotation in point $(0,0)$ by some angle (described in the next paragraph) and rescaling (stretch or shorten) of the vector.

 ### Polar coordinates
-The rotation angle announced above is usually written as $\theta$, and the scaling factor is called $r$.
+The rotation angle announced above is written as $\theta$, and the scaling factor is called $r$.
 <div class="l-body">
 <img src="/assets/img/2020-06-16/ang.svg" width="100%">
 </div>